 Similarly, in the Ranging NDP Announcement frame, the RSTA shall set the R2I NSTS subfield and R2I Rep subfield of the STA Info fields corresponding to each of the ISTAs, addressed by that frame in the following way

-The R2I NSTS subfield value shall not exceed:

-tThe RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MHz,.

-and not exceed The RSTA aAssigned R2I STS > 80= 160 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 160 MHz,.

-The RSTA Assigned R2I Nss = 320 MHz for the corresponding ISTA if the CH_BANDWIDTH is equal to 320 MHz otherwise. (#202308-01)

-The R2I NSTS subfield value shall not exceed the RSTA assigned R2I STS ≤ 80 MHz for the corresponding ISTA, if the TXVECTOR parameter CH_BANDWIDTH for this Ranging NDP Announcement frame is less than or equal to 80 MH, and not exceed RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise.
+The R2I NSTS subfield value shall not exceed the assigned value RSTA assigned R2I STS ≤ 80 MHz for the corresponding for each ISTA for the corresponding bandwidth; i.e., if the bandwidth value selected TXVECTOR parameter CH_BANDWIDTH for this measurement sounding phase Ranging NDP Announcement frame is less than or equal to 80 MH, the RSTA Assigned R2I STS ≤ 80 MHz, if the bandwidth is equal to 160 MHz, the and not exceed 160 MHz RSTA assigned R2I STS > 80 MHz for the corresponding ISTA otherwise, and if the bandwidth is equal to 320 MHz, the 320 MHz RSTA Assigned R2I Nss.

-The number of LTF repetitions in the R2I Rep subfield shall be set to a value not to exceed the RSTA Assigned R2I Rep, for the corresponding ISTA.
+The number of LTF repetitions in the R2I Rep subfield shall be set to a value not to exceed the assigned value RSTA Assigned R2I Rep, for the corresponding each ISTA for the corresponding bandwidth; i.e., if the bandwidth is less than 320 MHz the RSTA Assigned R2I Rep, and the 320 MHz RSTA Assigned R2I Rep otherwise.

-The combination of the values of the R2I NSTS and the R2I Rep shall not lead to a total number of LTF that exceeds the RSTA Assigned R2I LTF Total for each corresponding ISTA.
+The combination of the values of the R2I NSTS and the R2I Rep shall not lead to a total number of LTF that exceeds the assigned value for each corresponding ISTA; i.e., if the bandwidth is less than 320 MHz the RSTA Assigned R2I LTF Total, and the 320 MHz RSTA Assigned R2I LTF Total otherwisefor each corresponding ISTA.

-TGbk Editor: Change clause 11.21.6.4.4.2 (p.44, l.13 in 11bkD1.0) as follows:
+TGbk Editor: Change clause 11.21.6.4.4.2 (p.44, l.5 in 11bkD1.0) as follows:

-If the bandwidth is less than or equal to 80 MHz, the ISTA shall set the I2R NSTS subfield and the R2I NSTS subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R STS ≤ 80 MHz and RSTA assigned R2I STS ≤ 80 MHz respectively.
-If the bandwidth is greater than 80160 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS > 80=160 MHz and RSTA assigned R2I STS > 80=160 MHz respectively.
-If the bandwidth is 320 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R Nss =320 MHz and RSTA assigned R2I Nss =320 MHz respectively.
+If the bandwidth is less than or equal to 80 MHz, the The ISTA shall set the I2R NSTS subfield and the R2I NSTS subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the the respective assigned values; i.e., the RSTA assigned I2R STS ≤ 80 MHz and RSTA assigned R2I STS ≤ 80 MHz, if the bandwidth is less than or equal to 80 MHz, if respectively.
+If the bandwidth is equal to 160 greater than 80 MHz, the ISTA shall set these same subfields to values not to exceed the 160 MHz RSTA assigned I2R STS > 80 MHz and 160 MHz RSTA assigned R2I STS > 80 MHz, and if the bandwidth is 320 MHz, the 320 MHz RSTA assigned I2R Nss and 320 MHz RSTA assigned R2I Nss respectively.

-If the bandwidth is less than or equal to 80 MHz, the ISTA shall set the I2R NSTS subfield and the R2I NSTS subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R STS ≤ 80 MHz and RSTA assigned R2I STS ≤ 80 MHz respectively.
-If the bandwidth is greater than 80 MHz, the ISTA shall set these same subfields to values not to exceed the RSTA assigned I2R STS > 80 MHz and RSTA assigned R2I STS > 80 MHz respectively.

-The ISTA shall set the I2R Rep subfield and R2I Rep subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the RSTA assigned I2R rep and RSTA assigned R2I rep respectively.
-Furthermore, the total number of LTF in the I2R NDP and R2I NDP, based on the number of spatial streams and repetitions, shall not exceed the RSTA assigned I2R LTF Total and RSTA assigned R2I LTF Total respectively.
+The ISTA shall set the I2R Rep subfield and R2I Rep subfield in the STA Info field of the Ranging NDP Announcement frame each to a value not to exceed the respective assigned values; i.e., if the bandwidth is less than 320 MHz the RSTA assigned I2R rep and RSTA assigned R2I rep respectively, and the 320 MHz RSTA Assigned I2R Rep and 320 MHz RSTA Assigned R2I Rep otherwise.
+Furthermore, the total number of LTF in the I2R NDP and R2I NDP, based on the number of spatial streams and repetitions, shall not exceed the corresponding assigned values; i.e., if the bandwidth is less than or equal to 320 MHz the RSTA assigned I2R LTF Total and RSTA assigned R2I LTF Total and the 320 MHz RSTA Assigned I2R LTF Total and 320 MHz RSTA Assigned R2I LTF Total otherwise respectively.

 TGbk Editor: Change clause 11.21.6.4.5.2 (p.50, l.21 in 11bkD1.0) as follows: